A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

-Remarkably, Kaltofen and Trager~\cite{KT1990} showed that in the black-box setting, efficient circuit factorization is achievable.
-To describe it, we need to state Hilbert's Irreducibility Theorem, which guarantees that irreducible factors of $f$ maintain their irreducibility profile when restricted to the random subspace. \begin{theorem}[Effective Hilbert Irreducibility Theorem] Let $S\subseteq \F$ be a large enough finite subset and $g \in \F[\vecx, y]$ be a monic polynomial of degree $d$, and $\partial_y g$ is non-zero.
-If $|S|$ is at least $d^6$ and $g$ is irreducible, then for most of the $\overline{\alpha}, \overline{\beta} \in S^n$, the polynomial $g(y, \alpha_1 x + \beta_1, \dots, \alpha_n x + \beta_n)$ is irreducible. \end{theorem}
+Remarkably, Kaltofen and Trager~\cite{KT1990} showed that in the black-box setting, efficient circuit factorisation is achievable.
+To describe it, we need to state Hilbert's Irreducibility Theorem, which guarantees that irreducible factors of $f$ maintain their irreducibility profile when restricted to the random subspace. \begin{theorem}[Effective Hilbert Irreducibility Theorem] Let $S\subseteq \F$ be a large enough finite subset and $g \in \F[\vecx, y]$ be a monic polynomial of degree $d$ such that $\partial_y g$ is non-zero.
+If $|S|$ is at least $d^6$ and $g$ is irreducible, then for most of the $\overline{\alpha}, \overline{\beta} \in S^n$, the polynomial $g(\alpha_1 x + \beta_1, \dots, \alpha_n x + \beta_n, y)$ is irreducible. \end{theorem}

 The effective version of Hilbert's Irreducibility Theorem was first proved by Kaltofen~\cite[Section 3]{Kal1995}.
 For a clear and accessible exposition, see Sudan’s lecture notes~\cite[Lecture 9]{Sud1998}.